karetkaz/Cmpl/extras/Reference/Usage.md

 # Command Line Reference

-## Usage:

-To compile and execute a script file, the cmpl program must be invoked with the corresponding arguments.
+To compile and execute a script file, the cmpl application must be invoked with the corresponding arguments.

 >cmpl \[global.options\]... \[file \[file.options\]...\]...

-## Examples:
+## Examples

 ### run